qontinui/qontinui-api/README.md

 ## Integration with Frontend

 The API accepts base64-encoded images and returns JSON responses with match regions, scores, and detection results.
 Perfect for integration with the qontinui-web frontend for visual testing and validation.

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+## License

+This project is open source.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For questions or issues, please contact jspinak@hotmail.com or open an issue on GitHub.